 10mm: 40X and 25mm: 16X

-Gskyer’s 70mm refractor telescope is the best travel telescope for digiscoping (aka astrophotography) because it’s affordable, lightweight, has a great focal length (meaning you can take some really nice, bright pictures), great magnification and it comes with a smartphone adapter and a Bluetooth camera remote.
+Gskyer’s 70mm refracting telescope is the best for digiscoping (aka astrophotography) because it’s affordable, lightweight, has a great focal length (meaning you can take some really nice, bright pictures), great magnification and it comes with a smartphone adapter and a Bluetooth camera remote.

 This portable telescope is definitely made with astrophotographers in mind, and even more so for newcomers to the hobby, because it’s a piece of optics that you don’t need much experience to set up or operate.
 In under half an hour you can have it up and running.

 Gskyer gives you a 400mm focal length for great high-resolution, colourful night sky images, two eyepieces (10 and 25mm) and a nice lightweight tripod that packs easy.
-While this is certainly one of the cheaper options on the list, the fact that its optics are as powerful as they are and that it’s so well suited for digiscoping is why I thought it deserved a best travel telescope label.
+While this is certainly one of the cheaper options on the list, the fact that its optics are as powerful as they are and that it’s so well suited for digiscoping is why I thought it deserved to be included.

 Best Travel Telescope for Intermediates: Orion StarBlast II